 Each encryptor must have a unique Network Certificate (NC) issued under a common Security Management Center (SMC).
-During key exchange, communicating modules mutually authenticate one another by exchanging Network Certificates in digitally signed messages.
-The module cannot build a secure connection with a remote module that does not have a valid Network Certificate.
+During key exchange, communicating modules mutually authenticate one another by exchanging NCs in digitally-signed messages.
+The module cannot build a secure connection with a remote module that does not have a valid NC.
 Moreover, the module cannot establish any connections unless it has been issued a valid NC.
-This mode of operation requires a common Security Management Center to issue Network Certificates to all modules that will communicate securely.
+This mode of operation requires a common SMC to issue NCs to all modules that will communicate securely.

 When a secure connection is first created, the pair of encryptors exchange an encryption master key and session key.
 The master key is used for all subsequent session key exchanges.
-When operating in this state, the two ends of the connection are in cryptographic synchronization using the negotiated Triple-DES or AES algorithm.
+When operating in this state, the two ends of the connection are in cryptographic synchronization using the defined AES algorithm.
 Crypto officers can force a new master key by manually restarting a connection.
 An organization's security policy dictates the frequency of forcing a new master key.
 Within a secure connection, the module encrypts all data received from the Local Port (the private network) and decrypts all data received from the Network Port (the public network).